Last Updated on July 11, 2024 by lindseymahoney

 I used the latex paint settings and kept the material flow between 9-11 and the airpower on med-hi.

-We chose Valspar 2000 flat black ceiling paint and used 6 cans.
+We chose Valspar 2000 flat black ceiling paint and used 6 gallons of paint.
 I decided to go with black paint for the basement ceiling because I wanted to camouflage the wires and pipes as much as possible.

 White looks really nice as well but was not the look I was going for.
 With the can light placement, there is no light shining on the ceiling joists and it just disappears.